The Ultimate Guide to Customs Tariffs in Australia

 Tariffs are a common method of economic protection that countries impose on foreign imports, with the primary aim to protect their domestic industries from foreign competition.
-In Australia, all goods are required to be cleared through the Australian Border Force.
+With Australia importing large amounts of goods every year, all goods are required to be cleared through the Australian Border Force.
 This involves declaring the correct HS Code or Codes to classify your shipment with Customs so that the correct tariff rate is applied to your goods, resulting in the payment of the correct amount of duty.
 Below, we’ll explain the nature of customs tariffs in Australia, how to use the tariff when importing cargo, how you can obtain a tariff concession and also case studies where businesses have used tariffs to their advantage.

 What is the Customs Tariff?

 The customs tariff refers to the tariff applied to your goods once they are imported into Australia.